ihor-delta/delta/README.md

 - non-observance of the rights of children is considered a violation of the Freedoms of other representatives
 - non-observance of Animal Rights, excluding representatives of mankind, is considered non-observance of the Freedoms of other representatives
 - non-observance of Human Rights is considered non-observance of the Freedoms of other representatives of mankind in accordance with Freedom of Choice
-- laws of social institutions (including countries) of representatives of humanity must be consistent with international law, children's rights, animal rights, human rights and correspond to Freedoms
+- laws of social institutions (including countries) of representatives of mankind must be consistent with international law, children's rights, animal rights, human rights and correspond to Freedoms

 ## Freedom Of Thinking:
 - is allowed in compliance with the principle of permanent self-checking for ideas, including beliefs, and principle of cooperation with competition to stay cooperative - the restriction only applies to representatives of mankind